Shane McClanahan: Minor Leagues

 The Tampa Bay Rays selected McClanahan with the 31st overall selection in the 2018 Major League Baseball draft.
 He signed with the Rays for a $2,230,100 signing bonus.
-He made his professional debut with the GCL Rays and was promoted to the Princeton Rays in mid-August.
+He made his professional debut with the rookie-level Gulf Coast League Rays and was promoted to the Princeton Rays in mid-August.
 In seven innings pitched between the two teams, he did not give up a run.
 He began 2019 with the Bowling Green Hot Rods, was their Opening Day starter, and earned Midwest League All-Star honors.
 He was promoted to the Charlotte Stone Crabs in June after posting a 4–4 record in 11 appearances (10 starts) with a 3.40 ERA and 74 strikeouts in 53 innings pitched.

 Tampa Bay Rays

-2020-2021
+2020–2021

-McClanahan was selected to the 40-man roster and added to the Rays’ Wild Card roster ahead of their series vs the Toronto Blue Jays on September 29, 2020.
-He made his debut on October 5, 2020, against the Yankees in the ALDS, becoming the first pitcher to have their debut in the postseason and fifth player overall, following Alex Kirilloff, Adalberto Mondesi, Mark Kiger, and Bug Holliday.
+McClanahan was selected to the 40-man roster and added to the Rays' Wild Card roster ahead of their series vs the Toronto Blue Jays on September 29, 2020.
+He made his debut on October 5, against the Yankees in the 2020 American League Division Series (ALDS), becoming the first pitcher to have their debut in the postseason and fifth player overall, following Alex Kirilloff, Adalberto Mondesi, Mark Kiger, and Bug Holliday.